Finland is again ranked the happiest country in the world. The US falls to its lowest-ever position

 Nordic nations rank among the top places for expected and actual return of lost wallets, the study found.

 While European countries dominate the top 20 in the ranking, there were some exceptions.
-Despite the war with Hamas, Israel came in at 8th.
-Costa Rica and Mexico entered the top 10 for the first time, ranking at 6th and 10th respectively.
+Despite the war with Hamas, Israel came in at eighth.
+Costa Rica and Mexico entered the top 10 for the first time, ranking at sixth and 10th respectively.

 The United Kingdom, at position 23, is reporting its lowest average life evaluation since the 2017 report.